skypjack/entt/docs/md/entity.md

 const void *instance = base.get(entity);
 ```

-Similarly, the non-specialized `emplace` function accepts an optional opaque
+Similarly, the non-specialized `push` function accepts an optional opaque
 pointer and behaves differently depending on the case:

 * When the pointer is null, the function tries to default-construct an instance